FACIAL PLASTIC SURGERY

 Just remember no nose job is absolutely perfect.
 Although you may desire a specific style, a nose that looks good on someone else may not look good on you.
 One size does not fit all.
 The goal is a natural appearance.* An attractive nose is one that is in harmony with your facial features.
 With Dr. Waltzman’s technical expertise and artistic skills you will be in good hands.
 Give us a call today.

 Do you look tired or angry?
 Bags under your eyes?
 Drooping eyelids?
 Do you find yourself raising your eyebrows to open your eyes?
-Eyelid surgery can enhance and rejuvenate the areas around your eyes and restore a youthful appearance.* It can also address some functional problems with your eyelids and vision.* The appearance of the skin around your eyes can communicate exhaustion and a lack of vitality, even after a good night’s sleep.
-Surgery of the eyelids can dramatically rejuvenate your appearance.* Often after a blepharoplasty, friends may comment that you look refreshed or rested, but are unable to tell what has changed.
-The results are subtle and natural.*
+Eyelid surgery can enhance and the appearance of the areas around your eyes and help to have a more youthful appearance.* It can also address some functional problems with your eyelids and vision.* The appearance of the skin around your eyes can communicate exhaustion and a lack of vitality, even after a good night’s sleep.
+Surgery of the eyelids can dramatically improve your appearance.* Often after a blepharoplasty, friends may comment that you look refreshed or rested, but are unable to tell what has changed.

 What does blepharoplasty treat?